abarker/typped/doc/sphinx_docs/types_in_typped.rst

 The Typped package provides a fairly general type-definition and type-checking mechanism.
 It is optional, however, and can be ignored for untyped languages.
+Types can be used for detecting syntax errors (either dynamically or statically), for overloading operators, for validating data, etc.

-When types are defined and set up properly (using either the built-in methods of the ``PrattParser`` class or custom methods) the language will be automatically type-checked at parse-time.
+When types are defined and set up properly (using either the built-in methods of the ``PrattParser`` class or custom methods) the resulting expression trees will be automatically type-checked at parse-time.
+To disable type-checking altogether the argument ``skip_type_checking=True`` can be passed to the initializer of the ``PrattParser`` instance.

 Only simple types are currently implemented (though the mechanism can easily be made more general).
 As of now type are essentially just string labels which are equivalent iff the labels are the same.
-At some point type heirarchies and type conversions may be added.
+At some point type heirarchies, type conversions, etc., may be added.

 Each construct registered with a parser instance can have type information associated with it.
+Generally this is specified by giving the type of the root node in the expression subtree for the parsed construct as well as the types of the children of that node.
 This type signature is then checked against the actual types in the parse subtree returned by the handler function for the construct.

 The type system allows for operator overloading, including optional overloading on return types.
-The default is to allow overloading only on argument types.
+The default is to allow overloading only on argument/child types.
 Overloading currently has the mild restriction that all overloads defined for an infix operator must share the same precedence value.
 To disable all overloading, set ``overload_on_arg_types=False`` in the ``PrattParser`` initializer.
 To allow overloading on return types as well as argument types, set ``overload_on_ret_types=True`` in the initializer.
+The default is to allow overloading on argument types but not on return types.

 Overloading is specified by re-defining a construct for a token which already has a construct of that name.
 If the construct name is the same but